pritomsaha/Context-sensitive-Bangla-spell-checker/README.md

 word length of l it needs l deletions, l − 1 transposition, l + 1 insertion, l alterations.
 If we want to pre-calculate possible terms for 1 edit distance for all dictionary terms it is computationally expensive.
-To improve the speed of possible terms generation of certain edit distance, we have used the technique of FAROO’s Symmetric Delete Spelling Correction
+To improve the speed of possible terms generation of certain edit distance, we have used the technique of FAROO's Symmetric Delete Spelling Correction
 In the pre-calculation term all terms with upto one edit distance (deletes only) of every phonetically encoded words in the dictionary have been produced, then these delete words have been associated with their original encoded term and stored in a datastructure.
-For example for a delete encoded delete word ‘on’ the associated original encoded words are ’onn’, ’ont’, ’osn’, ’oln’, ’onD’, ’onn’, ’kon’, ’onu’, ’okn’, ’ojn’, ’ond’, ’ojn’, ’onl’, ’omn’, ’ont’, ’oyn’, ’onr’.
+For example for a delete encoded delete word 'on' the associated original encoded words are' onn',' ont',' osn',' oln',' onD',' onn',' kon',' onu',' okn', ' ojn',' ond',' ojn',' onl',' omn',' ont',' oyn',' onr'.
 From previous Bangla word and encoded word association we can get the all the original Bangla words from all of these encoded word.
 Now for any input word, following steps are followed for producing confusion set: